Updated April 2018 — Pinterest added a new follower tab!

 It is simple to install.
 It is intuitive, so there is no guessing whether or not you did it right.
 If you are on WordPress, there is a plug-in you can use.
 For other platforms, there is a snippet of code to put on your blog.

-MiloTree has made themselves available to their users, and they are happy to walk anyone having trouble through the entire process.
+MiloTree has made themselves available to their users, and they are happy to walk anyone having trouble with the entire process.

 The Future of MiloTree